DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-05-10-natural-language-programming-with-ruby.md

 That's all for today, I hope you enjoyed the ride!
 We learned how to use metaprogramming to build complex DSLs in Ruby.
 Obviously, this is not a real natural language processing and languages we can built using this DSL are very limited, but I had a lot of fun preparing these examples so decided to share it with the world.

+> A gemified version of this approach is available [here](https://github.com/DmitryTsepelev/natural_dsl).

 If you want to get your hands dirty—I collected a couple of ideas I decided to not implement:

 1. Allow assign the value of one variable to another (e.g., `assign variable b value a`)